taoteg/recipes/recipes/SanAntonioChili.md

     - *CAUTION: Be wary of the oils form the seeds and spines - they can cause contact burns if you have sensitive skin or prolongued exposure.*

-6. Grind chiles in molcajete and add oregano with salt to mixture.
+6. Grind chiles in molcajete and add oregano, chili powder and salt to mixture.

+7. Add spices and peppers to chili and stir in thoroughly.

 7. Simmer another 1-2 hours.